trueos/trueos-docs/trueos-handbook/luminautl.rst

 The :command:`lumina-xconfig` utility is a graphical front-end to the :command:`xrandr` command line utility.
 It provides the ability to probe and manage any number of attached monitors.
 To start this utility, right-click the desktop and select :menuselection:`Preferences --> Display` or type :command:`lumina-xconfig` from a terminal window.
-This will open a screen similar to the one shown in :numref:`Figure %s <lumina15a>`.
+This opens a screen similar to the one shown in :numref:`Figure %s <lumina15>`.

-.. _lumina15a:
+.. _lumina15:

 .. figure:: images/lumina15a.png
    :scale: 100%